The 3 Joyful Colour Trends We'll All Be Wearing This Spring

 Shop More Spring Pieces From French Connection:

 Emily Dawes is an editor, stylist and writer with over 12 years in the industry.
-Known for impeccable taste, our readers trust her advice, especially in her top-selling column, expensive-looking high street buys.
+Known for impeccable taste, our readers trust her advice, especially in her column, expensive-looking high street buys.
 Working forBest Knockoff Luxury Clothing UK since 2020, Emily has been a contributing editor, branded content editor and affiliate editor.
 Now, as senior shopping editor, she leads the e-commerce content strategy.
-After obtaining a BA in English and American Studies from Nottingham University, Emily interned at The Mail on Sunday’s YOU.
-As the magazine’s fashion editor, she managed the fashion team and travelled the globe to style and direct fashion editorials and celebrity cover shoots.
-As a freelancer, she styled Grazia cover shoots, developed brand marketing and content plans and worked with VIP clients including Elizabeth Day.
+After obtaining a BA in English and American Studies from Nottingham University, Emily landed at The Mail on Sunday’s YOU.
+As the magazine’s fashion editor, she travelled the globe to style and direct fashion editorials and celebrity cover shoots.
+As a freelancer, she has styled Grazia cover shoots, developed brand marketing and content plans and worked with VIP clients including Elizabeth Day.

 -